 Other times Folwell simply tabled an inquiry until something new turned up.
 He dogged some stories for decades before finding a break-through source or simply accumulating enough small clues to render an opinion.

 But what really earns Folwell my admiration is that he changed his mind.
 His aim was never to proof-text a hearsay matter, but to root out as much of the story as he could find.

 If our ideas do not change along the way of doing history, then we are not really doing history, simply using it for our own ends.

 Folwell sometimes used his power of storytelling –or rather, his power to refrain –to protect people.
 He chose not to publish some of his best stories to shield the reputations of men he admired and whose lives were enmeshed with his own.
 But Folwell preserved evidence in his papers he might have taken with him to his grave.
-Thanks to the stories Folwell left buried in his papers, some things hearsay matters no more.
+Thanks to the stories Folwell left buried in his papers, important stories are no longer hearsay matters.

-Other things are still a matter of period hearsay.
-But how many other historians collected hearsay like jewels, just waiting to encounter someone who might supply the setting that pulled the tiny diamonds together?
-Folwell did, leaving us a broad sampling of what people believed to be true on some pretty sensational subjects for which factual proof is still outstanding.
+Others are still a matter of period gossip.
+But how many other historians collected hearsay like jewels, patiently waiting to encounter someone who might supply the setting that pulled the tiny diamonds together?
+Folwell did, leaving us a broad sampling of what people believed to be true on some sensational subjects for which factual proof is still outstanding.